15 Property Investment Tips: Lessons Learnt from Experts (2025)

 - Is it better to invest through a limited company or in your own name?

-- How your pension can be used in property investment, in some circumstances.
+- How your pension can be used to invest in property (this can even include commercial property or REITs)

 - How to minimise Capital Gains Tax (CGT).